cocos3d/cocos3d/README.md

 		./install-cocos3d.sh -2 path-to-cocos2d

 	A Cocos2D distribution must be installed.
-With the -2 option, you specify the version of Cocos2D to which the Cocos3D demo apps should be linked.
+With the -2 option, you specify the version of Cocos2D to which the Cocos3D demo apps and starter projects should be linked.

 	As the name implies, the ***path-to-cocos2d*** parameter is the path to the Cocos2D distribution that was downloaded into the specified folder.
 You may use either a